screenshots from smartphone of android apps

 Like GearBrain on Facebook

-Google pulled the plug on 29 apps that had been acting badly: pushing ads to mobile devices, while also secretly mining phones for photos.
+Google pulled the plug on 29 apps acting badly: pushing ads to mobile devices while secretly mining phones for photos.
 The apps, which security firm Trend Micro discovered, included those designed for camera and photo effects, including selfie photos — and some had been downloaded more than one million times, as Ars Technica first reported.

-One app, called Beauty Camera, would make its icon actually difficult to find, which meant users couldn't just drag it to delete the app.
-The app also pushed full screen pop up ads when someone unlocked their phone, and clicking on the ads sometimes led to contest pages and a porn player to download to the device.
+One app, Beauty Camera, would make its icon difficult to find, meaning users couldn't just drag it to delete the app.
+The app also pushed full-screen pop-up ads when someone unlocked their phone, and clicking on the ads sometimes led to contest pages and a porn player to download to the device.

 Read More: